|Page 1 of 6:|| |

 You will never know whether you should love or hate the two lead male actors this this movie.
 Just when you find yourself hating the Guiness character, you will be pulled in the opposite direction, and find yourself feeling sad for him.
 Same for everyone really in this story which is what makes it so engaging.
 The rich and privileged John Mills is easy to hate as he didn't have to work hard to get where he is.
 But that very stigma is what hurts him, as he is never really given a chance to be seen as anything more than a privileged fool, so then you pity him.
 Guiness plays a character who worked very hard for everything he has, and is to be admired until you realize he doesn't give any room for kindness, or compassion, and then you pity him too, but for different reasons.
 I saw this movie at 3:00 am on a work night, and couldn't move from the screen, despite my early day at work.
 I was pulled into this story that seemed too familar to me as we are all guilty of either judgement.
 Brilliant.

-heavy roles.
-To contrast Guinness's portrayal here of Jock Sinclair with,
+comedy and heavy roles.
+To contrast Guinness's portrayal here of Jock

 I am not as enamored of "Tunes of Glory" as I am of, say, "Bridge on the River Kwai," but it is without question a powerful movie.
 The conflict between Sinclair and Barrow is palpable; I think, in particular, of Mill's violently trembling rage during the dancing scene, and Guinness's dismissive ridicule of Barrow's deepest confidences ("toy soldiers!") during his attempt to con him into clemency.
 Sinclair's grief-stricken collapse at the end is truly an unforgettable scene and a tribute to Guinness's power.